maxis7567/Hackintosh-Dell-7567-OpenCore_Big-Sur/README.md

 ### Known Bugs
  - 2.1 audio (2.0 works)
- - Bluethooth not workin with some devices (in my case my wireless mi mouse not working)
+ - Bluetooth not working with some devices (in my case my wireless mi mouse not working)

 ### Specs
  - Intel i7-7700HQ CPU